sap-tutorials/btp-foundation/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 ### Download and install the btp CLI client

 Depending on your OS you have different option to install the btp CLI client.
-The following section describe the different options for Windows, macOS, and Linux.
+The following sections describe the different options for Windows, macOS, and Linux.

 [OPTION BEGIN [On Windows]]